This article is part of a series on elderly care. The series provides important information about caregiving practices.

 More conventional sleep sensors and sleep monitoring devices are found in smart watches and other wearables, like Fitbits.

-The laws around video monitoring in someone else’s home will vary depending on the state or country you live in, so it’s always worth checking out the relevant laws where you live.
-But as a rule, you must obtain the consent of the observed party and they must be aware that they are being observed.
+The laws around video monitoring in someone else’s home will vary depending on the state or country, so always check the relevant laws where you live.

-Managing Caregiving: The Role of A Monitoring System
+The Role of A Monitoring System

 1. Keep them company